mozilla/experimenter/contributing.md

 You can add any additional descriptive information to the message body of the commit, but the issue number must be present in the first line of the commit.
 Example: `Add new dashboard link fixes #123`

-1. Push your branch up to your fork and submit a pull request on to master.
+1. Push your branch up to your fork and submit a pull request on to main.
 Add any additional information you'd like to the pull request body, including descriptions of changes, screenshots of any UI changes, special instructions for testing, etc.

 1. Find a reviewer.
 If you're not sure who should review, please contact us on #experimenter on the Mozilla Slack if you have access to it.

 1. Any PRs that require changes to deployment infrastructure ie environment variable changes, dependent services, etc also require a review by a member of the operations team.
 Please include any relevant instructions about the changes in the PR.
 File a [Bugzilla ticket](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data+Platform+and+Tools&component=Operations) with a link to the PR so that operations can track the change.

 1. If you receive feedback that requires changes to your pull request, make the changes locally, run `make check` again to ensure all tests and linting are passing, and then create a new commit that describes what feedback was addressed.
-This commit can be formatted however you like, it will be squashed before it is merged into master.
+This commit can be formatted however you like, it will be squashed before it is merged into main.

 1. When your pull request is approved, it can be closed by using the 'Squash and Merge' button to squash all of the commits into a single one that refers to both the issue and the pull request and